Janson Design Group: Practice

-The firm is located in Connecticut and works both in the United States and abroad.
+The firm is in Miami and Shenyang, China and works both in the United States and abroad.
 Work abroad has included locations in the United Kingdom, Eastern and Western Europe, Southeast Asia, India, the Middle East China and the far East.

 The firm and their projects have been published numerous times both in the US and abroad.
 Their clients include most major broadcasting companies in the US, the Middle East and Europe.